Coverage Policy Manual

 Regulatory Status

 The U.S. Food and Drug Administration (FDA) regulates human cells and tissues intended for implantation, transplantation, or infusion through the Center for Biologics Evaluation and Research, under Code of Federal Regulation Title 21, parts 1270 and 1271.
-Allogeneic islet cells are included in these regulations.
+Allogeneic islet cells and solid organs for transplantation are included in these regulations.
 Donislecel-jujn (Lantidra™), a first-in-class deceased donor-derived allogeneic pancreatic islet cellular therapy product, was approved by the FDA in June 2023 for the treatment of type 1 diabetes in adults who are unable to approach target hemoglobin A1c due to repeated episodes of severe hypoglycemia despite intensive diabetes management and education (U.S. FDA, 2023).

 Reimbursement for solid organ transplant (that has been pre-authorized if that is required) is made as a global fee limited to the lesser of billed charges or the average allowable charge authorized by the Blue Quality Centers for Transplant in the geographic region where the transplant is performed.
 This global payment includes all related transplant services including institutional, professional, ancillary, and organ procurement.
 The global period begins one day prior to the date of the transplant and continues for 23 days (for pancreas only) or 32 days (for a combination pancreas/kidney transplant) after the transplant.
 This covers the inpatient/outpatient stay and provides a per diem outlier payment if necessary.
 This global fee also includes the cost of complications arising from the original procedure when services are rendered within the global postoperative period for the particular transplant.